Do you like chicken pot pie, but want an easy recipe that tastes like the old fashioned, slow cooked kind?

 This is a PERFECT meal to take to a family with a new baby, someone who has had surgery, or just because.

 I updated the classic chicken pot pie with some of my favorite ingredients to create a savory and comforting dinner.
-Add some fruit, maybe a dessert and you’re set.

 16 oz. package frozen mixed vegetables